xprmnts/mastermind-cli/README.md

 # Game Instructions

-As the Codemaker: the computer will set a mystery code that will try to keep you guessing for as long as possible.
+As the Code-maker: the computer will set a mystery code that will try to keep you guessing for as long as possible.
 As the Decoder: you must break the secret code in the fewest number of guesses.

 ### Gameplay Instructions